 - Q-15.
-Provide the following information with regard to uncollectible accounts for the three most recent calendar years for electric operations: - a.
+Provide the following information with regard to uncollectible accounts for the three most recent calendar years separately for electric and gas operations: - a.
 Reserve account balance at the beginning of the year; - b.
 Charges to the reserve account (accounts charged off); - c.
 Credits to reserve account; - d.
 Current year provision; - e.
 Reserve account balance at the end of the year; and - f.
-Percent of provision to total revenue a.-f.
+Percent of provision to total revenue.

+a.-f.
 See attachment being provided in a separate file.